Empty-Monkey/code-style/README.md

 **3. Make it easy to run**

 Add support for your composer to run styling by adding this to your `composer.json`.
+Now you can run the styles to all your files by running `composer style`.

 ```json
     "scripts": {